 For many of the projects that we work on, people in a communications role (internal and external) are major stakeholders or program sponsors.
 Whether it’s an employee portal, an enterprise website, or community extranet, communicators help shape the vision for these employee and customer initiatives.
 With the evolution of organizations into the murky world of the digital workplace, we feel there’s a great opportunity for communicators to lead into this new future.

-We’ve been collaborating with local IABC (International Association of Business Communicators) chapters, and are speaking at the IABC World Conference on June 6 to validate and share this approach.
-You can also register for our webinar on this topic in case you weren’t able to attend the conference in New Orleans!
+We’ve been collaborating with IABC (International Association of Business Communicators) chapters across Canada, and spoke at the 2016 IABC World Conference to validate and share this approach.
+You can view a recording of our webinar on this topic in case you weren’t able to attend the conference in New Orleans!

 To help support this journey of transforming organizations into modern digital workplaces, we've curated this list of resources for communicators, which includes some of our most relevant Insights posts, as well as a few tools and templates.
 If you'd like to learn more about how to apply these inside your organization, just reach out to me!

 The intranet space is changing dramatically and this top 10 list helps to summarize some of the key trends and opportunities that may be cropping up at your organization.

 In our experience, too many organizations jump straight to a solution before considering a more holistic approach to the workplace experience.
 This reference guide helps to explain why you can only create great workplace experiences by solving the right problems.

 This tried and true process walks you through how to create a vision that puts your audiences at the centre of the process and aligns your team around a shared vision and experience.

 What's the right plan for your initiative over the next six, 12, or 18 months?
 Learn how to align your team around the right decisions to create an iterative plan that moves your organization closer to its goals.